 Across industries, products are converging in quality, features, and price.
-What differentiates market leaders today is not the product—it is the human delivering the message.
-Decades of research in social psychology show that people instinctively evaluate others on two fundamental dimensions: Warmth (“Do you have good intentions toward me?”) and Competence (“Can you deliver on what you promise?”).
+What differentiates market leaders today is not the product, it is the human delivering the message.
+Decades of research in social psychology show that people instinctively evaluate others on two fundamental dimensions: Warmth ("Do you have good intentions toward me?") and Competence ("Can you deliver on what you promise?").
 These judgments occur within seconds and shape trust, influence, and buying decisions.

 Retorio's analysis of more than 10,000 sales interactions confirms this effect: salespeople who score high in Warmth and Competence outperform peers by up to 10% in revenue contribution, information sharing, and customer loyalty.
 Warmth drives trust and openness; Competence drives confidence and perceived low risk.
 Together, they form the psychological foundation of effective sales behavior.

 Products and services are becoming interchangeable.
 Features are visible, pricing is transparent, and differentiation is fleeting.
-This shifts competitive advantage from product specifications to human behavior—specifically how salespeople are perceived in the first seconds of an interaction.
+This shifts competitive advantage from product specifications to human behavior, specifically how salespeople are perceived in the first seconds of an interaction.

 Scientific research and Retorio's industry data point to one clear conclusion: Top-performing salespeople excel in both Warmth and Competence.

 Across decades of scientific research, two traits consistently explain how we judge other people: Warmth and Competence.
 According to research by Fiske, Cuddy, and Glick (2002), these traits form the core of human social evaluation.
+This model is closely related to what researchers call behavioral intelligence, the measurable layer of human behavior that AI can now quantify in real time.

 The Warmth–Competence model simplifies human judgment into two fundamental questions:

-These judgments are rapid and influenced by subtle behavioral cues—tone, posture, emotional expression, and conversational style.
+These judgments are rapid and influenced by subtle behavioral cues: tone, posture, emotional expression, and conversational style.

 High Warmth + High Competence = Trusted Advisor